Indigenous Initiatives Fund

 The College of Dentistry, Rady Faculty of Health Sciences and Dr. James Gilchrist, Professor and Acting Head, Department of Oral Biology

-Through the Indigenous Initiatives Fund, the BYP established established a weekly after-school science enrichment program for 16 grade 7/8 children registered with the Winnipeg Aboriginal Sport Achievement Centre.
+Through the Indigenous Initiatives Fund, the BYP established a weekly after-school science enrichment program for 16 grade 7/8 children registered with the Winnipeg Aboriginal Sport Achievement Centre.
 At the Rady Faculty of Health Sciences, young participants engaged in a wide range of Biomedical Science hands-on activities guided by university undergrad and graduate students.
 Through a mechanistic vision of youth inspiring youth, we hope to nurture a curiosity about the world around us, shrink horizons and bring the future into clearer view.

 Indigenous Perspectives and Values in Leadership: University of Manitoba's Indigenous Principles for Leadership Education and Development